DApIA-Project/Data-Converter/README.md

 You can find information about the SBS format here: http://woodair.net/sbs/Article/Barebones42_Socket_Data.htm
 \
 \
-For CSV files :
+For CSV Opensky files :

-The order of the fields below is the order when converting SBS to CSV.
-However, the order of fields in a CSV file during a CSV to SBS conversion does not follow a certain pattern.
+The order of the fields below is the order when converting SBS to CSV Opensky.
+However, the order of fields in a CSV file during a CSV Opensky to SBS conversion does not follow a certain pattern.

 | Number   | Field          |
 | -------- |----------------|